manelpuig/rUBot_mecanum_ws/Documentation/00_rubot_rbpi_install.md

 ````shell
 rosrun joy joy_node dev:=/dev/input/js0
 ````
 - to translate the messages from the /joy topic to TWIST messages, another ROS package already performs this translation.
-We just need to start the teleop_twist_joy node:
+We just need to start the teleop_node from teleop_twist_joy package:
 ````shell
 rosrun teleop_twist_joy teleop_node
 ````